AlexandreGazagnes/scikit-transformers/README.md

 <!-- For more detailed information, please refer to the [documentation](https://alexandregazagnes.github.io/scikit-transformers/). -->

-A complete documentation will be soon available [here](https://alexandregazagnes.github.io/scikit-transformers/).
+A complete documentation will be soon available on the  [github page](https://alexandregazagnes.github.io/scikit-transformers/).

 ## Contributing